Understanding anxiety what it is and what helps

-At its core, anxiety is your body's built-in alarm system.
-It evolved to protect you — the famous fight-or-flight response that helped our ancestors survive genuine threats like predators and natural dangers.
-When the alarm fires, your body floods with adrenaline and cortisol, preparing you to either confront the danger or escape it.
+At its core, anxiety is your body's built-in alarm system — the famous fight-or-flight response that helped our ancestors survive genuine threats.

-In modern life, this system still works the same way — but now it often activates in response to work deadlines, social situations, financial pressure, or uncertainty about the future.
+In modern life, this same system activates in response to work deadlines, social situations, financial pressure, or uncertainty.
 The problem is not that you have anxiety.
 Everyone does.
-The problem arises when the alarm starts firing too often, too intensely, or in situations where there is no real threat.
+The problem arises when the alarm fires too often, too intensely, or in situations where there is no real threat.

 Normal anxiety

 Feeling nervous before a job interview, a first date, or an exam.
-It is temporary, proportionate to the situation, and goes away once the event passes.
-This kind of anxiety can actually sharpen your focus and performance.
+Temporary, proportionate, and goes away once the event passes.
+Can actually sharpen focus.

 Disordered anxiety

-Persistent worry that does not match the situation, lasts for weeks or months, and begins to interfere with your daily life — your sleep, your relationships, your work, your ability to enjoy things.
-This is when anxiety has crossed from a normal response into something that needs support.
+Persistent worry that doesn't match the situation, lasts for weeks or months, and interferes with daily life — sleep, relationships, work, ability to enjoy things.

-Many people do not realize they are experiencing anxiety because they associate it only with worry or nervousness.
-But anxiety is profoundly physical.
-When your brain perceives a threat — real or imagined — it triggers a cascade of adrenaline and cortisol that prepares your body for action.
-These stress hormones affect nearly every system in your body.
+Anxiety is profoundly physical.
+When your brain perceives a threat — real or imagined — it triggers a cascade of adrenaline and cortisol that affects nearly every system in your body.

 Racing heart

-Your heart pounds or races as adrenaline increases your heart rate to pump blood to your muscles faster, preparing you to fight or flee.
+Your heart pounds as adrenaline increases your heart rate to pump blood to your muscles faster.

 Tight chest